bismuthfoundation/Bismuth-FAQ/Hypernodes/tmp.md

 Go to https://hypernodes.bismuth.live/?page_id=48

 Your hypernode account address is the address given by hn_check.py from the earlier step, so is your ip address.
-This has to be done *from your dedicated collateral address* (it's a message to self).
+This has to be done *from your dedicated collateral address* (it's a message to self), from your local wallet then.

 - Get the reg bis url